binguimath/binguimath.github.io/readme.md

 > This is the first paper studying the equivalence of the representation tensor categories associated to unitary completely rational VOAs and their conformal nets.

 2020.
-Unbounded Field Operators in Categorical Extensions of Conformal Nets. *Submitted in Oct.
-2020, later in Feb.
-2025.* `arXiv:2001.03095` [Preprint](https://binguimath.github.io/Files/2020_Strong-Braiding.pdf)
+Unbounded Field Operators in Categorical Extensions of Conformal Nets. *First submitted in October 2020, and later to another journal in February 2025.* `arXiv:2001.03095` [Preprint](https://binguimath.github.io/Files/2020_Strong-Braiding.pdf)
 > This is the second paper studying the equivalence of representation tensor categories.
 I solved the conjecture that every unitary affine VOA (i.e. simply-connected WZW model) and its associated loop group conformal net have unitarily equivalent representation tensor categories.